syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_2/section_1.md

 [gh:criterion]: http://github.com/Snaipe/Criterion
 [ref:libxml2]: http://www.xmlsoft.org/

-Like every project, syslog-ng also uses other libraries and projects.
+Like every project, {{ site.product.short_name }} also uses other libraries and projects.
 That is why these dependencies must be fetched before compiling.
 In this section we list these libraries and version restrictions.